norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 ```

 **Explanation:**
-- The `<main>` tag defines the main content area of the webpage.
-It contains two sections: the hero section and the content section.
+This code creates the main content area of the webpage using a layout of six content boxes for displaying key information.
-- `<section class="hero">` defines a section with a class of "hero", used for the introductory content.
-- `<h1>Welcome to Our Website</h1>` is a top-level heading that serves as the main title of the hero section.
-- `<p>This is a responsive website using Flexbox.</p>` is a paragraph providing a brief description.
-- `<section class="content">` defines a section with a class of "content", which will hold the individual content boxes.
-- `<div class="box">Content Box 1</div>` represents a content box.
-The `div` element is a block-level container, and the `class="box"` applies the CSS styles associated with the "box" class.

-#### Add the Footer
+## 5. **Add the Footer**
+In this step, we will add a footer to the webpage to display copyright information at the bottom.

-In `index.html`, below the main section code after the `</main>` tag, add the following code for the footer:
+- [ ] In `index.html`, below the main section code after the `</main>` tag, add the following code for the footer:

 ```html
 <footer>